unspace/un-uploader-demo/README.md

-your own pub/sub implementation using something like the iconic [Socket.io](http://socket.io) (Node), [Faye](http://faye.jcoglan.com/) (Node/Ruby), or a long-polling solution like Sam Saffron's [message_bus](https://github.com/SamSaffron/message_bus), or just do basic polling if that's how you roll.
+your own pub/sub implementation using something like the iconic [Socket.io](http://socket.io) (Node), [Faye](http://faye.jcoglan.com/) (Node/Ruby), or a long-polling solution like Sam Saffron's [message_bus](https://github.com/SamSaffron/message_bus).
 You have many options and you aren't locked into Pusher, but Pusher is really great.

 ## Future